Arthur de Gobineau: Recall to France as a result of Cretan uprising

-Gobineau called the Cretan uprising "the most perfect monument to lies, mischief and impudence that has been seen in thirty years".
-During the uprising, a young French academic Gustave Flourens, noted for his fiery enthusiasm for liberal causes, had joined the Cretean uprising and had gone to Athens to try to persuade the Greek government to support it.
+During the Cretan uprising, a young French academic Gustave Flourens, noted for his fiery enthusiasm for liberal causes, had joined the Cretean uprising and had gone to Athens to try to persuade the Greek government to support it.
 Gobineau had unwisely shown Flourens diplomatic dispatches from Paris showing both the French and Greek governments were unwilling to offend the Ottomans by supporting the Cretan uprising, which Flourens then leaked to the press.
 Gobineau received orders from Napoleon III to silence Flourens.
 On 28 May 1868, while Flourens was heading for a meeting with King George I, he was intercepted by Gobineau who had him arrested by the legation guards, put into chains and loaded onto the first French ship heading for Marseille.
 L'affaire Flourens became a cause célèbre in France with novelist Victor Hugo condemning Gobineau in an opinion piece in Le Tribute on 19 July 1868 for the treacherous way he had treated a fellow Frenchman fighting for Greek freedom.
 With French public opinion widely condemning the minister in Athens, Gobineau was recalled to Paris in disgrace.

+Views on Greeks

+His views about modern Greeks were paradoxical and ambiguous; he stated his ideas somewhat vaguely and confusedly, basing them only on general information.
+He wrote that the Greek people had generally lost a lot of the "Aryan blood" responsible for "the glory that was Greece" due to miscegenation.
+However, he did not deny the existence of the ancient Greek nucleus in modern Greeks.
+Instead, he believed that the Greek race had "absorbed" all of the foreign invaders.
+The result of this was a strong alloy, since the Greeks had integrated the best traits of the people they came into contact with.
+He concluded that the Greeks demonstrated all the requisite qualities to earn the accolade "nationality".
+Gobineau, indeed, admired the modern Greeks, considering them the "educators" of the Balkan people.

+Assessments

+In 1868, Gobineau wrote that, without Greece, he would not have been able to do many of the things that he did ("Sans la Grèce, je n'aurais pas fait beaucoup de choses que j'ai faites.
+La Grèce y est pour beaucoup").
+According to anthropologist Ivo T. Budil:

+Gobineau's legacy in Greece after his death was ambivalent.
+The Greek philologist and historian Konstantinos Dimaras considered him a genuine philhellene whose words and actions were misunderstood.